 Welcome to the Department of Professional Studies.
 We have four graduate programs in our department.
 Our School Counseling program received national recognition for its innovative program.
 If you are thinking about our Special Education program, the classes are small with great face to face conversations taught by professors with collectively over 30 years K-12 teaching experience.
 Educational leadership is a swiftly changing field and the IPFW Educational Leadership program is very flexible to meet your unique career needs -- call us!

 Learn how you can be a school counselor.

 Earn a master's or certificate.

-Congratulations to the Counselor Education honor society, Chi Eta Sigma, for winning the best new student organization (the building block award) at the 2014 Student Achievement Awards.
+Congratulations to the counselor education honor society, Chi Eta Sigma, for winning the Building Block Award for best new student organization at the 2014 Student Achievement Awards.